 Keen to create relationships with local journalists and secure press coverage, we went to our Little Black Book of existing contacts with a host of news stories to whet their appetite.
 We hosted them at brand events and even organised a distillery visit to Scotland.

 Likewise, to support the retailer and on-trade activity, we also helped deliver a number of exciting tastings and events that opened the door to new opportunities for the brands.
 From on-the-ground event management to digital marketing activity to put the brand in front of new audiences, this helped support the extensive sales strategy across the Ian Macleod Distillers range.

 Added to this, we also looked at the EAST VILLAGE. client list to secure partnerships and collaboration opportunities to really give Ian Macleod Distillers a regional foothold.

 Our aim was to introduce Ian Macleod Distillers to the region and shine a light on its products through a diverse range of events targeting gin-lovers and whisky drinkers alike.
-We worked closely with the account manager to secure extensive press coverarge, organise and host a multitude of events, and expand the reach of each brand to the general public.
+We worked closely with the account manager to deliver impactful food and drink PR; securing extensive press coverage, organising and hosting a multitude of events, and expanding the reach of each brand to the general public.

 Reviews from events, alongside general coverage across the board on product pages and event promotion, gained a total coverage of over 1.5 million in publications including Birmingham Post, What’s On Live, Style Birmingham, Birmingham Living, Midlands Business News and Shropshire Star, to name a few.
 We also created strong relationships with key food and drink journalists and bloggers, including Paul Fulford, Bite Your Brum, Winepress Girl and The Ting Thing.